Key takeaways

 High-pressure work environments

-Long working hours and the culture of overwork
+Long working hours and an overwork culture

 Staying relevant in the world of tech means having a workforce that's always up-to-date with constantly evolving advancements.
 This need for continuous upscaling adds even more pressure for employees, who often struggle to keep up with existing workloads and must also find a way to meet professional development demands.

-Remote work challenges & the blurring of work-life boundaries
+Remote work challenges and blurred boundaries

-“Poor work-life balance can lead to burnout because it results in chronic stress, fatigue, and an inability to recharge.
-This can lead to physical and emotional exhaustion.” -Talkspace therapist Bisma Anwar, LPC, LMHC
+"Poor work-life balance can lead to burnout because it results in chronic stress, fatigue, and an inability to recharge.
+This can lead to physical and emotional exhaustion."

 These are some of the most common signs of employee burnout:

 • Deteriorating performance and productivity: A noticeable decline in output is a huge tech burnout red flag.
-A sudden lack of enthusiasm, missed deadlines, or subpar results — especially from those on your team who are typically high achievers — is something to be on the lookout for.
+A sudden lack of enthusiasm, missed deadlines, or subpar results, especially from those on your team who are typically high achievers, is something to be on the lookout for.

 • Physical exhaustion and chronic fatigue: The tech industry demands intense cognitive engagement that can take a toll on even the most dedicated employees.
 If your team members seem persistently tired or weary, or if you notice an uptick in illness, it's a clear sign that something more may be going on.